Brief Descriptions of the 16 Personality Types of the MBTI * assessment created by Myers & Briggs.

 - See Charles Martin’s Descriptions of the 16 Types

-Learn more about Danielle Poirier’s fascinating DVD on Personality Type
+Danielle Poirier’s “Magnificent 16” a fascinating DVD on Personality Type

 ® MBTI, Myers-Briggs, Meyers Briggs, and Myers-Briggs Type Indicator are registered trademarks or trademarks of the Myers-Briggs Type Indicator Trust in the United States and other countries (aka meyer briggs or myers briggs).
 While commonly referred to as the Briggs Myers personality test, Myers Briggs Test or the MBTI test, the MBTI ® is not a personality test but a personality inventory or instrument in which there are no right or wrong answers.